New Medicare Regulations are Coming! Are you prepared?

-Payments by an issuer attributable indirectly to a policy, certificate, or contract of insurance to agents and brokers.
+Payments by an issuer are attributable indirectly to a policy, certificate, or contract of insurance to agents and brokers.
 And other persons for items other than sales and base commissions.
-(For example, service fees, consulting fees, finders’ fees, profitability and persistency bonuses.
+(For example, service fees, consulting fees, finders’ fees, profitability, and persistency bonuses.
 As well as awards, prizes, volume-based incentives, and non-monetary forms of compensation).

 The comp descriptions must distinguish between compensation for enrollments and compensation for renewals.